 • Don't typically have nonprofit expertise.

-• Don't typically offer the best rates available
+• Don't typically offer the best rates available.

-• Often have high minimums and aren't open to smaller nonprofit investments (under $10M)
+• Often have high minimums and aren't open to smaller nonprofit investments (under $10 million).

 • Can make fund transparency and access difficult.

-Active Wealth Advisors
+Wealth Advisors and Brokers

 • Can make fund transparency and access difficult.